-Wild garlic has become one of the food joys of spring.
+Wild garlic (Allium ursinum) has become one of the food joys of spring.
 It grows in abundance, it’s easy to identify, the whole plant is edible, and it can be enjoyed raw or cooked.
 Barney Desmazery has everything you need to know about foraging for this seasonal green along with the best wild garlic recipes.

-Please note that as with all foraging, you’ll need the landowners permission and should only ever pick as much as you need.
-It is illegal to dig wild garlic up by its roots, however much of it there is, on common ground.
+Please note that as with all foraging, you’ll need the landowner's permission and should only ever pick as much as you need.
+It is illegal to dig the wild garlic plant up by its roots, however much of it there is, on common ground.

 What is wild garlic?